Increasing client upselling

 It’s since become one of those legendary statistics that is quoted across the internet, even though the number of survey respondents wasn't exactly huge and the report is over a decade old now.

 What can help?
-When we spoke about it to business managers using Synergist, several made the connection between implementing their consultancy management system and a subsequent and welcome rise in upselling.
+When we spoke about it to agency managers using Synergist, several made the connection between implementing their agency management system and a subsequent and welcome rise in upselling.

 What’s the connection?
-For Lisa McLaren, Director of Finance & HR at ClickThrough, it’s all about having the right information to share with clients.
+For Lisa McLaren, Director of Finance & HR at ClickThrough Marketing, it’s all about having the right information to share with clients.
 She told us:

 “Upselling takes place now.
 Before Synergist, we wouldn’t have been able to achieve that.
 Having the data makes all the difference.”

 Steven Clark, Financial and Commercial Manager of Tayburn, agrees.
-For him, upselling is not just about having the information, it’s seeing how team members develop with it and are inspired to recognise opportunities when the moment is right.
+For him, upselling is not just about having the information, it’s seeing how team members develop with it and can easily recognise opportunities when the moment is right.

 He told us: